department-of-veterans-affairs/vets-design-system-documentation/src/_patterns/ask-users-for/race-ethnicity-or-origin.md

 sub-section: ask-users-for
 title: Race, ethnicity, or origin
 intro-text: Follow this pattern whenever you need to ask veterans for their race, ethnicity, or origin.
+github-title: pattern-race-ethnicity-origin
+research-title: Ask users for race ethnicity or origin
 status: use-deployed
 anchors:
   - anchor: Usage